patt204/Portfolio/README.md

 # Portfolio
 ## About me
 My name is Patrycja Wysocka.
 I graduated from the field of applied computer science with a Master of Engineering's degree (M.Eng. / mgr inż.) at the Lodz University of Technology.
-I recently became interested in software testing.
 I want to develop my IT skills and find job in IT.
 On this site I would like to share my gained experience from personal studies and researches.
 ## Link do my LinkedIn
 [https://www.linkedin.com/in/patrycja-wysocka/](https://www.linkedin.com/in/patrycja-wysocka/)
 ## Tools I am familiar with